Table of Contents[Hide][Show]

 To make sure we consume enough of it, human bodies and brains really enjoy salt.
 When you eat salt, the brain lights up with little hints of pleasure or chemicals, urging you to keep eating it.
 But now salt is everywhere, and it’s cheap.

-We still need it to live, but we are eating too much.
+We still need it to live, but as a species, we are now eating too much.
 There, I said it.

 Most government health organizations tell us we should be eating 2,300 mg of sodium or less a day.
 That’s less than one teaspoon or 1,500 mg if you’re over 51 years old, African American, or have high blood pressure, diabetes, or kidney disease.